FCS Conference Membership Changes in 2024

 The FCS increases its membership in 2024 by a net of one team to 129 schools as two move in from D2 and one moves up to the FBS.

-There is also movement within the conferences as seven schools have changed places.
+There is also movement within the conferences as eight schools have changed places.

 The two schools moving up from D2 are Mercyhurst and West Georgia.
 Mercyhurst of Erie, Pennsylvania leaves the Pennsylvania State Athletic Conference and becomes a member of the Northeast Conference (NEC).
 West Georgia, based in Carrollton (west of Atlanta) joins the UAC.